raul23/search-ebooks/README.rst

 Introduction
 ============
 ``search-ebooks`` allows you to choose the search methods for the different ebook formats.
-These are the supported (right now and in the future) search-backends for each type of ebooks:
+These are the supported search-backends for each type of ebooks:

 +---------------+----------------------------------------------------------+
 | File type     | Supported search-backends                                |